-We are encouraged to go to academies, get a degree in something beneficial, get a high paying job, raising a family, take care for them until you’re old enough to be in pension, and the generations after you are encouraged to repeat the same thing you’ve been encouraged to do, and when you fulfill these norms like a machine, you are given much respect and are considered attractive and desirable, even if you yourself are not pleased with your existence due to lack of purpose beyond such repetitive activities in the name of financial gain and a respectful reputation.
+We are encouraged to go to school, get a degree in something beneficial, get a high-paying job, raise a family, and take care of them until we are old enough to retire.
+The generations after us are encouraged to repeat the same thing we have been encouraged to do.
+And when we fulfill these norms like a machine, we are given much respect and are considered attractive and desirable, even if we ourselves are not pleased with our existence due to a lack of purpose beyond such repetitive activities in the name of financial gain and a respectable reputation.

 Whatever can be found beyond the metaphorical machine, lies within the Second Head of Wisdom, in the humanities, and especially in philosophy.
 One of its main aims is to give us a sense of purpose in our lives, something which many of us are devoid of, both as individuals and as communities.